A Study of Bayesian Neural Network Surrogates for Bayesian Optimization

 \paragraph{High-Dimensional Input Spaces.} Due to the curse of dimensionality, \gps do not scale well to high-dimensional input spaces without careful human intervention.
 Common covariance functions may fail to faithfully represent high-dimensional input data, making the design of custom-tailored kernel functions necessary.
 In contrast, neural networks are well-suited for modeling high-dimensional input data~\citep{alexnet}.

-To measure the effect of dimensionality on the performance of \gps and \bnns, we first benchmark the ability of the surrogate models to maximize synthetic test functions provided by high-dimensional polynomial functions and function draws from neural networks.
-To better understand the behaviors of different surrogate models in real-world settings, we also construct a high-dimensional problem by using Bayesian optimization to set the parameters of a neural network in the context of knowledge distillation.
+To measure the effect of dimensionality on the performance of \gps and \bnns, we use synthetic test functions provided by high-dimensional polynomial functions and function draws from neural networks.
+We also construct a realistic high-dimensional problem by using Bayesian optimization to set the parameters of a neural network in the context of knowledge distillation.
 Knowledge distillation refers to the act of ``distilling'' information from a larger teacher model to a smaller student model by matching model outputs~\citep{hinton2015distilling}, and it is known to be a difficult optimization problem~\citep{stanton2021does}.
-For full descriptions of the high-dimensional problems, see~\Cref{appsec:problems}.
+For full descriptions, see~\Cref{appsec:problems}.

-We share the results of our findings in~\Cref{fig:highd} and~\Cref{appsec:empirical}.
-There is a clear trend that \ibnns perform very well in these high-dimensional settings.
-The \nngp has several conceptual advantages in this setting: (1) it provides a non-Euclidean and non-stationary similarity metric, which can be particularly valuable in high-dimensions; (2) it does not have any hyperparameters for learning, and thus is not ``data hungry'' --- especially important in high dimensional problems with small data sizes, which provide relatively little information for representation learning.
+We share the results of our findings in~\Cref{fig:highd} and~\Cref{appsec:ibnn}.
+We see \ibnns clearly stand out in these high-dimensional settings.
+The \ibnn has several appealing features in this setting: (1) it provides a non-Euclidean and non-stationary similarity metric, which can be particularly valuable in high-dimensions; (2) it does not have any hyperparameters for learning, and thus is not ``data hungry''---which is especially important in high dimensional problems with small data sizes, since these settings provide relatively little information for representation learning.
 Additionally, we find that other \bnn surrogate models also outperform \gps across the high-dimensional problems, providing a compelling motivation for \bnns as surrogate models for Bayesian optimization.